8 basic steps from unpacking to autonomous drive/flight

 First, you must achieve perfect tracking in the Dashboard.

 If you can’t achieve it in your final configuration, for example, 3D with the Paired Beacons in a map with 20 submaps – a pretty complex setup – simplify.
 Achieve perfect tracking without the Paired Beacons.
-If it still doesn’t work – reduce the total number of submaps to a single 3D submap.
+If it still doesn’t work, reduce the total number of submaps to a single 3D submap.
 Still doesn’t work? – make it 2D.
-Reduce the complexity till you get perfect tracking in the most simple configuration.
+Reduce the complexity until you achieve perfect tracking with the simplest configuration.
 If needed, use the embedded Oscilloscope inside the Dashboard.

-After you achieve the perfect tracking in the most straightforward configuration, increase complexity one step at a time.
-Monitor tracking, If lost – you will know your last action.
+After you achieve perfect tracking with the simplest configuration, increase complexity one step at a time.
+Monitor tracking, if lost, you will know your last action.
 Return to the previous step where you had success and check there.
-Maybe, it is lost already.
+Maybe it is lost already.
 Check what caused the problem.
 Fix and continue climbing the complexity.

 There could be more than one right way